smarttransit-ai/transit-gym/calibration/readme.md

 - [accel,decel](https://sumo.dlr.de/docs/Vehicle_Type_Parameter_Defaults.html) (only for computing junction passing time when the microscopic junction model is active).
 Use python script [createVehTypeDistribution.py]( https://sumo.dlr.de/docs/Tools/Misc.html ) to generate a vehicle type distribution by sampling from configurable value distributions for the desired vType-parameters.
 ## Step 12.
 Configure and run Micro-SUMO simulation
-Set up the configuration file with set of parameters as [vTypeDistributions_micro.add.xml]() and output parameters: [Chattanooga_SUMO_calibration_final.sumocfg]().
+Set up the [configuration file](https://github.com/smarttransit-ai/transit-simulator/tree/master/calibration/simulation-calibration/configuration%20files) with set of parameters as [vTypeDistributions_micro.add.xml](https://github.com/smarttransit-ai/transit-simulator/tree/master/calibration/simulation-calibration/Micro-%20VehTypeDist) and output parameters: [Chattanooga_SUMO_calibration_final.sumocfg](https://github.com/smarttransit-ai/transit-simulator/tree/master/calibration/simulation-calibration/configuration%20files).
 This configuration will generate three output files:
 * Edge-based output.
-* Detectors output file [out.xml](), contains 137 detectores wtith flow and speed data to compare with real-world speed data.
+* Detectors output file [out.xml](https://github.com/smarttransit-ai/transit-simulator/tree/master/calibration), contains 137 detectores wtith flow and speed data to compare with real-world speed data.
 * Trajectory output which contains information about type, current speed and acceleration of each vehicle.
 *Note:* [Chattanooga_Daily_Trips_calibtation.rou.xml](), which is too large to push here, is put in Teams.
 ## Step 13.
 Configure and run Meso-SUMO simulation
-Set up the configuration file with set of parameters as [vTypeDistributions_meso.add.xml]() and output parameters: [Chattanooga_SUMO_calibration_final.sumocfg]().
+Set up the configuration file with set of parameters as [vTypeDistributions_meso.add.xml](https://github.com/smarttransit-ai/transit-simulator/tree/master/calibration/simulation-calibration/Meso_VehTypeDist) and output parameters: [Chattanooga_SUMO_calibration_final.sumocfg](https://github.com/smarttransit-ai/transit-simulator/tree/master/calibration/simulation-calibration/configuration%20files).
 This configuration will generate three output files:
 * Edge-based output.
-* Detectors output file [out.xml](), contains 137 detectores wtith flow and speed data to compare with real-world speed data.
+* Detectors output file [out.xml](https://github.com/smarttransit-ai/transit-simulator/tree/master/calibration), contains 137 detectores wtith flow and speed data to compare with real-world speed data.
 * Trajectory output which contains information about type, current speed and acceleration of each vehicle.
 *Note:* [Chattanooga_Daily_Trips_calibtation.rou.xml](), which is too large to push here, is put in Teams.
 ## Step 14.
 Process the output files
 For calibration, Micro-SUMO simulation results should be compared with the real-world with a T-test and [Fréchet distance](http://www.kr.tuwien.ac.at/staff/eiter/et-archive/cdtr9464.pdf) to find which speed result is close to the real-world data.
-•	For the T-test, first, determine a significance level appropriate for the study.
+- For the T-test, first, determine a significance level appropriate for the study.
 This will be the value for comparing the final result.
 Generally, significance values are at α = 0.05 or α = 0.01, depending on the preference and how accurate the results are.
-•	Compute the discrete Fréchet distance between two curves.
+- Compute the discrete Fréchet distance between two curves.
 Use python scripts [similaritymeasures](https://pypi.org/project/similaritymeasures/) and [frechetdist](https://pypi.org/project/frechetdist/) to calculate the minimum distance between two curves.
 The process should be repeated for calibration of the Meso-SUMO model between the result of Meso and Micro.

 **Click the above blue highlight texts for more information.**